 - This command will stop all Windows Update Services and Background Intelligent Transfer Service.

-- Now close Command Prompt succeeding after open File Explorer app.
+- Now close Command Prompt succeeding after open the File Explorer app.

 - Over the new page, navigate to the following path-